theobald-software/theobald-software.github.io/content/_en/xtract-universal/getting-started/run-an-extraction.md

 This can be done through the Main Menu Bar, the GUI Buttons or through the dialogue when right-clicking on an extraction in the List of Extractions (see [Designer - Main Window Overview](./designer-overview)).

 ![Run-Table-Extraktion](/img/content/xu/xu_run_extraction_dialogue.png){:class="img-responsive"}
-The "Run extraction dialogue" window consists of the following sections:
+The "Run extraction dialogue" window consists of the following subsections:
 - General Info (1)
-- Runtime parameters(2)
+- Runtime parameters (2)
 - Extraction URL and command line tool (xu.exe) expression (3)
 - Logs and Output (4)
 - Run, Abort and Close (5)